totally-not-frito-lays/ga-selection-workshop/docs/ga-intro.md

       - best case:        `target = 25; actual = 50;    abs(target - actual) = 25`
       - upper edge case:  `target = 25; actual = 100;   abs(target - actual) = 75`
       - lower edge case:  `target = 25; actual = 0;     abs(target - actual) = 50`

+Genetic algorithms are okay at solving for single variable optimizations, but they shine in multi-variable optimization problems and problems that don't have a well-defined problem space.